CS-House/maps/README.md

 You would need the Go and Node SDK of Pubnub installed in your machine to test the software.

+The client and server communication is added to the log files present in /logs.

 Documentation is yet to be completed.
 Chill.